mateuszkuczykkuczynski/Darchem-Business/README.md

+# Website release will be delayed due the client changes.
 # Website release is planned for 24.11.2023 but new version of website were rewritten using Vue.js!
 # Will update this repository with link to other (updated) one.
 # There is a chance this one repository will be deleted completely.